DarkCaster/Perpetual/README.md

 <https://github.com/tmc/langchaingo>

-This library provides the necessary integration with the LLM, allowing **Perpetual** to leverage the model’s capabilities for its core functionality.
+This library provides the necessary integration with the LLM, allowing **Perpetual** to leverage the model's capabilities for its core functionality.
 Thanks to the LangChain library, it is possible to add other popular LLM providers in future, including models running locally.

 The quality of **Perpetual** results directly depends on the LLM used. **Perpetual** allows you to offload different tasks to different models and providers to save on your costs.
 For example, code annotation or change planning tasks can be performed on more affordable models like Claude 3 Haiku and Claude 3 Sonnet, while the actual code writing can be handled by a more advanced model like Claude 3 Opus or GPT-4o.